 Sometimes changing the advanced modeling settings can help you build a better model.

-- One record per account: when checked, Atlas will make a best effort to dedupe your Accounts after matching with the Lattice Data Cloud.
+- One record per account: when checked, D&B Lattice will make a best effort to dedupe your Accounts after matching with the Lattice Data Cloud.
 Only uncheck when your first party account data is highly site-specific, or you prefer to use your own dedupe logic prior to loading.

 - Include personal email domains: when checked, Atlas will accept all domains as loaded in the training file.
 Try unchecking this when you are supplementing your training with lead records that may have personal domains in place of Company information.